Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 )));

 Pipe uses Kafka groups to record read offsets.
-Therefore, as long as you use the same Kafka cluster, topic, and group id, even if you rebuild the Pipe, the offset won't be lost, achieving a "resume from checkpoint" effect.
+As long as you use the same Kafka cluster, topic, and group id, rebuilding the Pipe will not lose the offset — you get a "resume from checkpoint" effect.

 However, RESET_KAFKA_GROUP_OFFSETS forcibly overwrites the offset recorded in the group id and should be used with caution.